raiden-network/raiden/docs/rest_api.rst

 +------------------+---------------------------+

-Querying All Partners for a Token
+Querying all partners for a Token
 -----------------------------------

 By making a ``GET`` request to ``/api/<version>/tokens/<token_address>/partners`` you can get a list of all partners